saltyorg/docs/docs/community/support.md

     ```
     ````

--   **Language:** For syntax highlighting, add a language identifier by the opening triple backticks.
+-   For syntax highlighting, add a language identifier by the opening triple backticks.

     ````markdown title="YAML example"
     ```yaml